The Israel–Palestine Conflict: Competing Claims and Paths to Peace

 This debate explores the historical roots, legal claims, human‐rights issues, and prospects for resolving the long-standing Israel–Palestine conflict.
 Participants will discuss national self-determination, territorial sovereignty, security needs, and humanitarian considerations.
 The conversation will weigh historical narratives, international law, and the feasibility of various political solutions—examining impacts on both Israeli and Palestinian communities.

-Community Consensus: 50%
+Community Consensus: 50% (1 votes)

 Current Community Solution